 Super Sprint – All athletes will receive a finisher medal when crossing the finish line.
 This category is designed for those wanting to Try the Tri or to enjoy a fun, family-friendly race.
 In that spirit, no awards are presented.
 Everyone is a winner!

-In our efforts to keep every race safe and fair, there are specific rules we have adopted and in some cases modified to ensure you and your families safety, as well as making the events fair for everyone.
+In our efforts to keep every race safe and fair, there are specific rules we have adopted and in some cases modified to ensure your and your family's safety, as well as making the events fair for everyone.

 1. Yelling at or using profanities in any way shape or form towards 3D staff or support crew will not be tolerated and will result in automatic disqualification and could result in a suspension from events.